taikedz/bash-libs/README.md

 # Bash Builder Standard Library Collection

 A set of "libraries" for bash.
+Conveyed to you under the terms of the LGPLv3.

 `std/` contains a collection of bash functions and definitions for inclusion in scripts using your bash scripts, as a "standard library" for Bash Builder.